hercychang/prep-step-1/README.md

 to learn to code than to code!

-When you take the quizzes, keep in mind that they're in no way attached to your application.
-They're not graded.
-Don't fear not knowing the answer to a question on a quiz, and if you don't know the answer to a quiz, click the explanation button.
+When you take the quizzes, keep in mind that they're in no way attached to your application and aren't not graded.
+Don't fear not knowing the answer to a question on a quiz, and if you don't know the answer, click the explanation button.

-The most important part of this curriculum by far is the exercises.
+The most important part of this curriculum is by far the exercises.
 Do all the exercises and view our solutions after you finish.
 When you're done coding a solution, look at how we would solve it.
-By reading our solutions, you'll pick up a number of tricks and shortcuts as well as best Ruby practices.
+By reading our solutions, you'll pick up a number of tricks and shortcuts as well as Ruby best practices.

 When you've finished our curriculum, you should take the practice assessment several times so you feel prepared and know what to expect for the real assessment.
 We've given you six, so take as many as you need.

-If you get stuck or need help, please visit our Slack channel, and reach out to your peers as well as App Academy TA's.
+If you get stuck or need help, please visit our Slack channel to reach out to your peers as well as App Academy TA's.
 We'd love to help you!

 Good luck, future devs.
 Looking forward to working with you at App Academy!